Reports and Publications

 Behavioral Economics: Policy Impact and Future Directions

-April 2023 | This report from the National Academies of Sciences, Engineering, and Medicine (NASEM) examines the evidence for behavioral economics and its application in six public policy domains: health, retirement benefits, climate change, social safety net benefits, climate change, education, and criminal justice.
+April 2023 | This report from the National Academies of Sciences, Engineering, and Medicine (NASEM) examines the evidence for behavioral economics and its application in six public policy domains: health, retirement benefits, extreme weather events, social safety net benefits, education, and criminal justice.
 The report concludes that the principles of behavioral economics are indispensable for the design of policy and recommends integrating behavioral specialists into policy development within government units.
-In addition, the report calls for strengthening research methodology and identifies research priorities for building on the accomplishments of the field to date.
-The report was sponsored by OBSSR and other NIH Institutes and Centers.
+In addition, the report calls for strengthening research methodology and identifies research priorities for building the field.
+The report was sponsored by OBSSR and other National Institutes of Health Institutes and Centers.

 The Future of Work: Behavioral and Social Science-Informed Considerations for a Hybrid Work Environment

 November 2022 | This report, developed by a team of OBSSR staff, provides behavioral and social science-informed considerations for developing and maintaining virtual and hybrid work environments.
-The goal of this report was to explore key areas that impact workplace development and effectiveness and well-being in virtual and hybrid work environments, including: 1) ensuring diversity, equity, inclusion, access, and belonging, 2) recruiting and retaining an excellent workforce, 3) creating a psychologically healthy work environment, 4) increasing digital literacy, 5) cultivating leadership, 6) enhancing motivation and engagement, 7) minimizing disruptions and distractions, 8) fostering collaboration and innovation, and 9) building and maintaining effective teams.
-The report also recommends key considerations for future research directions to meet the needs of today’s modern and diverse workforce.
+The goal of this report was to explore key areas that impact workplace development and effectiveness and well-being in virtual and hybrid work environments, including 1) ensuring accessibility, 2) recruiting and retaining an excellent workforce, 3) creating a psychologically healthy work environment, 4) increasing digital literacy, 5) cultivating leadership, 6) enhancing motivation and engagement, 7) minimizing disruptions and distractions, 8) fostering collaboration and innovation, and 9) building and maintaining effective teams.
+The report also recommends key considerations for future research directions to meet the needs of today’s modern workforce.

 Ontologies in the Behavioral Sciences: Accelerating Research and the Spread of Knowledge

-July 2022 | This report is an NIH and other agency sponsored, National Academies of Science, Engineering and Medicine (NASEM) consensus study.
-It is directly related to supporting OBSSR’s priority to building a cumulative knowledge base across the behavioral and social sciences.
-Ontology development and use will support more rigorous and reproducible, accelerate reuse of data, and allow effective communication between scientists and across scientific disciplines.
+July 2022 | This National Academies of Science, Engineering, and Medicine consensus study was sponsored by the National Institutes of Health, including OBSSR, and other agencies.
+It is directly related to supporting OBSSR’s priority of building a cumulative knowledge base across the behavioral and social sciences.
+Ontology development and use will support more rigorous and reproducible research, accelerate the reuse of data, and foster more effective communication between scientists and across scientific disciplines.

 Integration of Behavioral and Social Sciences Research at the National Institutes of Health (NIH): NIH Council of Councils Working Group Report

-May 2022 | This report to the NIH Director and Council of Councils is in response to the Departments of Labor, Health and Human Services, and Education, and Related Agencies Appropriations Bill 2021 (H. Rpt.
-116-450) from the House of Representatives that asked NIH to “complete an assessment providing recommendations on how to better integrate and realize the benefits to overall health from behavioral research at NIH.”
-A working group was chartered by the NIH Council of Councils to examine behavioral and social sciences integration at NIH.
+May 2022 | | This report to the National Institutes of Health (NIH) Director and the Council of Councils responds to the House of Representatives request in the Departments of Labor, Health and Human Services, and Education, and Related Agencies Appropriations Bill 2021 (H. Rpt.
+116-450).
+The bill directed NIH to “complete an assessment providing recommendations on how to better integrate and realize the benefits to overall health from behavioral research at NIH.”
+In response, the NIH Council of Councils established a working group to examine the integration of behavioral and social sciences at NIH.
 This report summarizes the working group’s recommendations.

 US Opioid and Pain Crises: Gaps and Opportunities in Multidisciplinary Research